vpymerel/GND/README.md

 ## Tree

+- root_droso_tree_MF: the rooted tree;
 - trees_comparison.R:  to compare the produced phylogeny with the one from [Suvorov et al., 2020](https://doi.org/10.1016/j.cub.2021.10.052).;
-- Tree.Rmd: some R code
+- Tree.Rmd: some R code to display the tree together with Genome size and TE content.

 ## TEs

+- dnaPipeTE.Rmd: to estimate TE content, from reads processing to actual estimation using dnaPipeTE.

 ## Phylogenetic inertia